ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 business in London.

-"To Jane herself," she exclaimed, "there could be no possibility of objection; all loveliness and goodness as she is!--her understanding excellent, her mind improved, and her manners captivating.
+"To Jane herself," she exclaimed, "there could be no possibility of objection; all loveliness and goodness as she is! -- her understanding excellent, her mind improved, and her manners captivating.
 Neither could anything be urged against my father, who, though with some peculiarities, has abilities Mr. Darcy himself need not disdain, and